 Crème brûlée

 Is there anything more satisfying than cracking the sugary, crispy crust of a freshly-baked crème brûlée with a spoon?
 If you’re looking for ways to make your kids fall in love with French food, then this is it.
 Creamy on the inside and crispy on the outside, crème brûlée is your child’s idea of heaven.
-And once they break the surface to discover the deliciously creamy pudding within, it won’t take them long to gobble it up.
+And once they break the surface to discover the creamy pudding within, they’ll gobble it right up.

-Of course, with all that sugar and fat combined into one delectable dessert, you probably won’t want to make this a regular treat.
-That said, the promise of that cracking sound after their main meal might just be enough to make your little ones eat up everything on their plates.
+Of course, with all that sugar and fat in one delectable dessert, you probably won’t make this a regular treat.
+That said, the promise of that cracking sound might be enough to make your little ones clear their plates.